History of the World Series: For People Who Don’t Watch

 HISTORY OF THE WORLD SERIES

-This exciting, riveting, seat-of-the-pants, 3-hour drama plays out on television, but never gets the kind of love that football gets.
+This exciting, riveting, seat-of-the-pants, 3-hour drama plays out on television but never gets the kind of love football gets.
 Baseball is supposed to be the national pastime, but the major religious holiday seems to be Super Bowl.
 Football seems to be more designed-for-television with large individuals inflicting physical harm on others tempestuously.